SteDiamant/YoutubeAi_Assistant/pages/GPT_V_PCB_CLASSIFICATION.md

 ### 🤝 Dependence on External Providers
 Relying on OpenAI and similar providers for ongoing updates and improvements can create a dependency that might be risky if there are changes in service terms, costs, or availability.
 Ensuring a backup plan or alternative solutions is crucial for mitigating this risk.

+### 🧩 Figuring Out the Prompt
+Determining the correct way to instruct the AI model should be an iterative process.
+Handling edge cases effectively is crucial for the project's success.
+- **🔄 Iterative Refinement**: Continuously refining the prompt instructions based on the model's performance and feedback.
+- **📑 Documentation of Edge Cases**: Thoroughly documenting edge cases and the corresponding instructions to ensure consistent handling of similar situations in the future.
+- **🧪 Experimentation**: Regularly experimenting with different prompt configurations to identify the most effective instructions for accurate classification.